 Step 1.
 Gather supplies.

-– A brush on varnish/finish.
+7. A spray or brush on varnish/finish.
 Make sure you get one that is appropriate for outdoor.

 Step 4.
 Sketch out your design in pencil.
-If you cannot free hand draw this, if you print your design out, you can use a hard pen to “carve” the design on the surface of the wood.
+If you cannot free hand draw this, if you print your design out, you can use transfer paper to transfer you image to wood.
 Please see Step 6 for more explanation.

 Step 5.
 Computer time (unless you’re amazingly skilled at free-handing fonts/lettering)!
 Go research the perfect font for your design.
 There are hundreds of free fonts online on various websites that cover a number of styles and themes.
 There is a font out there that will match your design perfectly.
 Measure the width and height of your area for text and write that down.
 I like to do this in InDesign…but I realize most people don’t have that.
 You can do it in other programs as well, you’ll just need to do a little bit more guessing.
 In your computer program, type out the text you want to include and select your new font.
 Proceed to size up the font until it’s big enough to fit into your dimensions for your sign (but don’t make it too big).
 Print, cut out the font (just trim into a nice rectangle, don’t cut out the individual letters.
 You may need to print this a few times changing the font size for this to turn out perfect.
 Lay the trimmed pieces on your stall sign to check the overall design.